 The same reward and penalty mechanism is applicable to SAIFI.

-mount and the limits for rewards and penalties are established based on historical statistics the duration and frequency of customer interruptions.
-Since annual duration and frequency of customer load interruptions significantly, probabilistic methods are used determin the rewards and limits.
-The expected PBR reward or penalty for a current year is determined by using the normal frequency distribution derived from historic data.
-For example, SCE uses six-year history two-year rolling average for these indices.
+mount and the limits for rewards and penalties are established based on historical statistics for turation and frequency of customer interruptions.
+Since the al duration and frequency of customer load interruptions varieficantly, probabilistic methods are used to detene the rwards and pnalty The expected PBR reward or penalty for a current year is detemined by using the normal frequency distribution derived from historic data.
+For example, SCE uses a six-ye history a two-ye rolling average for these indices.
 PG&E uses four years of historic data to calculate average indices and standard deviations.
-If a project is expected to reduce SAIDI or SAIFI by a certain amount (as determined by a reliability study), the above frequency distributions are shifted by the same amount without changing shape (as shown in Fig.2). tandard deviation remains the same.
+If a project is expected to reduce SAIDI or SAIFI by a certain amount (as determined by a reliability study), the above frequency distributions are shifted by the same amount without changing shape (as shown in Fig.2).
+The standeviation remains the same.

-The PBR benefit an individual transmission project is calculated as difference in expected PBR rewards or penalties before and after the project.
+The PBR benefit an individual transmission project is calculated as the erence in expected PBR rewards or penalties before and after the project.

 SCE and PG&E studies showed that the SAIDI and SAIFI reliability indices can be represented by normal probability distribution with standard deviations which are rather large.
 Because these indices are probabilistic, points on the reward and penalty curves for future system performance are just average values with probabilistic distributions.
 The expected rewards and penalties can be calculated along the reward/penalty curve and plotted on the same chart.
 An example of such a curve is shown in Fig. 1 as a dotted line.
 The exact shape of this line depends on the type of probability distribution and on the magnitude of dispersion (standard deviation for normal distribution) for this distribution.
 With a normal distribution and a standard deviation equal or larger than the dead band, average rewards and penalties will follow a straight line.
 The slope of this line represents the expected reward (or reduction in penalty) per unit of reliability improvement.

 The rewards and penalties curves for SAIDI (average annual minutes of interruptions per customer) and SAIFI (average annual frequency of interruption per customer) are different for different electric utilities.
-They depend on the size of the utility (total amount of customers) and historic data customer load interruptions, which local conditions.
+They depend on the size of the utility (total amount of customers) and historic data for omer load interruptions, which varyl conditions.
 Therefore, the proposed methodology does not recommend to use certain reward/penalty curves, but rather the curves developed by particular utilities for their use.
-These curves may be periodically updated based on actual data the duration and frequency of customer interruptions and changes in the customers.
+These curves may be periodically updated based on actual data for the duration arequency of customer interruptions and changes in the number of customer

 It is recommended to use the proposed methodology for any transmission projectimpacts PBR rewards or penalties.
-The expected reward or penalty is calculated as sum of expected values of rewards or penalties for each interval of SAIDI and SAIFI.
+The expected reward or penalty is calculated as the su expected values of rewards or penalties for each interval of SAIDI and SAIFI.

 E = Pi .
 PBRI

-where PI is a probability of the reliability index (SAIDI or SAIFI) to be within interval I of possible values f this index, and PBRI is the expected PBR reward or penalty this interval.
+where PI is a probability of the reliability index (SAIDI or SAIFI) to be within interval I of possible values f this index, and PBRI is the expected PBR reward or penalty fohis interval.